Woodys Bar Kent

 Kent Union is the Student’s Union for The University of Kent covering Campus’s in Canterbury, Medway and Tonbridge.
 Among the wide variety of services the Union provides to Students, it also covers catering establishments, student hubs and entertainment venues on campus.
 Woody’s bar originally opened in 1993 was to be replaced with a brand new two-story building with shop, bar, meeting and activity spaces.

 Kent Union asked for designs to be put forward for the AV system in the new building.
-Martin Clay the Technical Director at Roche saw the project as an ideal opportunity to fully integrate AV over IP throughout the building in both sound and video distribution.
+Roche saw the project as an ideal opportunity to fully integrate AV over IP throughout the building in both sound and video distribution.
 Crestron DM and later NVX was the chosen as the video over IP solution along with Renkus Heinz and BiAmp for audio distribution.

 - Crestron DM-NVX System